cmaxw/devchat-eleventy/src/my-ruby-story/mrs-099-joe-leo.md

 ---
 Joe Leo joins Charles Max Wood on this week's My Ruby Story.
 Joe is the Founder and CEO of the agile software consultancy, Def Method.
 He shares his journey as a developer.
 Joe was tutored by his uncle and learned how to code in Basic on a command line.
 He wanted to be in the music industry and liked math.

+He then attended New York University in the evenings to get  a Cinema degree and worked as an administrative assistant during the day where he started programming.
+He really enjoyed development so he decided to seek full time employment in software.

 Joe is currently working on holistic product development and is delving into areas such as what makes a good product manager and what makes a good product design.
 Charles and Joe talk about difficulties in quantifying good product management skills or writing tests and other non-coding aspects that surround making a product.

 **Host:** Charles Max Wood